kellywanglu/cs6140/README.md

   * Tom Mitchell, "Machine Learning", McGraw Hill, 1997.

 #### Prerequisites
-This course is designed for graduate students in computer science, applied math, and other related areas.
- * Being able to write code in some programming languages (e.g. Python, Java, C/C++) proficiently.
- * Finishing courses in algorithms (CS 5800 or CS 7800), probability, statistics, and linear algebra
+This course is designed for graduate students majoring in computer science, applied math, and other related areas.
+Students who take this coruse are expected to be able to write code in some programming languages (e.g. Python, Java, C/C++) proficiently, and finish courses in algorithms (CS 5800 or CS 7800), multivariable calculus, probability, statistics, and linear algebra.

 ## Grading